-The 1948 War ended with Israeli forces controlling approximately 78 percent of historic Palestine.
-The remaining 22 percent fell into the hands of Egypt and Jordan.
+The 1948 war ended with Israeli forces controlling approximately 78 percent of historical Palestine.
+The remaining 22 percent fell under the administration of Egypt and Jordan.

-In 1967, Israel absorbed the whole of historic Palestine, as well as additional territory from Egypt and Syria.
-By the end of the war, Israel had expelled another 430,000 Palestinians from their homes and gained territory that was three and a half times its size.
+In 1967, Israel absorbed the whole of historical Palestine, as well as additional territory from Egypt and Syria.
+By the end of the war, Israel had expelled another 300,000 Palestinians from their homes, including 130,000 who were displaced in 1948, and gained territory that was three and a half times its size.

 Why did the war break out?